annexi-strayline/gprbuild/doc/gprbuild_ug/gnat_project_manager.rst

     Value is the switch to specify the map file name that the linker needs to create.

+  * **Unconditionally_Linked**: single, indexed, case-insensitive index

+    Index is a language name.
+Indicates that all object files of this language going to be linked unconditionally.
+Only case-insensitive values allowed are "true" and "false", the default.

 * **Configuration - Linking**

   * **Driver**: single